Soft, creamy eggplant baked in a sweet and savory miso sauce. This nasu dengaku is a classic Japanese side dish made with just 6 ingredients!

 - Place eggplants in air fryer basket or on a baking sheet for the oven.

 - Cook until soft and tender, 15-20 minutes in the air fryer or 30-40 minutes in the oven.

 - While the eggplant is cooking, make the miso sauce.
 Combine sake, mirin, sugar, and miso in a saucepan and heat over medium low.
 Bring to a simmer, stirring frequently, and simmer until sauce thickens and the alcohol flavor cooks off, about 3 minutes.

-- When the eggplant is soft, brush miso sauce on top, ensuring the sauce seeps into the slits on the eggplant (you may not need all the sauce).
+- When the eggplant is soft, brush miso sauce on top, ensuring the sauce seeps into the slits on the eggplant.
 Air fry/bake another 1-2 minutes until slightly charred to your liking (be careful not to burn the miso completely).